hsalvesen/Oceans2700/minutes/Meet 2 Minutes.md

 **10:00**

-          - Rotational Lock -> Dedicated to Harry and Louis
+          - Rotational Lock -> Dedicated to Harry and Joel
           - Sundial -> Louis and Tilly
           - Capacitive Touch -> Lachlan and Sam